 CICS Explorer has been enhanced again for V5.5 — and this time, it allows you to understand your Workload Management definitions with the Workload Map!

 A major feature of CICSPlex SM (CPSM) is Workload Management.
 This is a powerful way of routing work from region to region that gives you high availability and redundancy.
 Many users find that as their system topology gets bigger and bigger and they support more applications, the web of Workload Management definitions can get harder to understand.
-The new Workload Map view in the CICS Explorer V5.5 open beta allows you to picture the relationships between these definitions.
+The new Workload Map view in CICS Explorer V5.5 allows you to picture the relationships between these definitions.